Home Church vs Small Group: What's the Difference?

 Why the Distinction Matters

 A home church, by contrast, is designed to be your complete church experience.
-Communion, baptism, preaching, pastoral care, financial giving, and spiritual accountability all happen within that small group of people.
-That's a fundamentally different commitment โ€” and a much richer one for many.
+Communion, preaching, prayer, pastoral care, financial giving, spiritual accountability, and genuine mutual responsibility all happen within that small group of people.
+You're not a member of a small group within a church โ€” you're a member of the church.
+That's a fundamentally different commitment, and for many people, a much richer one.

 Can a Small Group Become a Home Church?

-If you're in a small group that feels more like a church than a program, you may already be in a home church in all but name.
+If you're in a small group that feels more like a church than a program โ€” where the relationships are deeper than the parent church's official community, where the group has developed real shared life and mutual accountability โ€” you may already be in a home church in all but name.
+The question is whether you want to name it, and what that would mean for your relationship with the parent institution.

 Thinking about starting a home church from your small group?
 Read our guide on how to start a home church for practical steps.